 For those who wish to read through some of Ta'Kaiya's speeches, transcripts are available for free download:

 1) Letter to Myself 7 Generations in the Future (2015)

 PROJECTS & AMBASSADORSHIPS

 The importance of establishing a Native Children’s Survival Indigenous Children Fund in this moment, cannot be stressed enough.
 Elders and cultural carriers of Indigenous traditions and wisdom are dying, and in most regions, before they can effectively pass down their wisdom and cultural teachings to us, the seventh generation.
 A Native Children’s Survival Indigenous Children’s Fund would specifically address the focus areas stated in the UN Report, The State of the World’s Indigenous People: Culture, Language, Health, Education and Sport, Poverty and Well-being, and Human Rights.

 As visionary of the Salish Sea Youth Foundation, I hope to bring the whales, sea otters, orcas, salmon and herring back.
 Our goal is to ignite youth-led initiatives to restore wildlife populations throughout the Salish Sea to more than 50% of historic levels.
 We are a Canadian First Nations Youth-based Foundation, in the process of applying to become a project of Tides Canada.
-We are headquartered in North Vancouver, BC.
+We have two headquarters, one in Duncan, BC, in the Cowichan Valley on Vancouver Island, and one is Bowen Island in West Vancouver, BC.
 We support the restoration of wildlife populations in the Salish Sea through training First Nations Youth Cultural Ambassadors and supporting their initiatives.

 Numerous Television networks, websites and print publications have done pieces on Ta'Kaiya and her work.
 Check out some highlights below and follow the link to view a complete list of press features.